Referral programs are on the rise.

 For business owners, the projected growth also means that affiliate programs are becoming increasingly mainstream and viable options for you to increase your reach and revenue.

-So let's take a look at how you can use something as simple as a WordPress referral plugin to host a profitable affiliate program on your own website.
+So let’s take a look at how you can use something as simple as a WordPress affiliate plugin to host a profitable affiliate program on your own website.

-How a Referral Plugin Can Increase Your Reach
+How a WordPress Referral Plugin Can Increase Your Reach